Useful Websites

 D. L Ashliman's Library of Folktexts: https://www.pitt.edu/~dash/folktexts.html

-About Literature:
+General Literature:

-A general introduction zur Epochenliteratur (for all those nerds): http://www.literaturwelt.com/epochen.html
+A general introduction zur Epochenliteratur (for all those nerds): https://www.literaturwelt.com/epochen/

 Information about contemporary literature: https://www.perlentaucher.de/